Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 Let's review the output that the UDFDemoSetup application prints when the application runs successfully.

-After creating a session, the application code calls `uploadDemoFiles` (a utility function for the purposes of setting up these demo files), which uses the Snowpark library to create the stage:
+After creating a session, the application code calls `uploadDemoFiles` (a utility function that sets up these demo files), which in turn uses the Snowpark library to create the stage.

 First, the example executes an SQL statement to create the stage: